 - Palaces for the People: How Social Infrastructure can help fight Inequality, Polarization, and the Decline of of Civic Life by Eric Klinenberg

 - Growing Young: Six Essential Strategies to Help Young People Discover and Love Your Church, Kara Powell, Jake Mulder, Brad M. Griffin https://churchesgrowingyoung.com/

 - Meet Generation Z: Understanding and Reaching the New Post-Christian World by James Emery White

 Looking to engage in Ministry?

-- EncounterMICall Internship Program: TThe EncounterMICall Internship Program is a collaboration of Wesley Campus Ministries, MI Area UMC, local churches, and non-profit organizations.
-The purpose of the program is to develop young adult, student leaders spiritually grounded in the Wesleyan tradition by providing a year-long internship at local churches and social service/non-profit agencies.
-The program will assist participants in encountering God’s call in their lives through one on one mentoring and group processing and strengthen their leadership skills through trainings and retreats.
-The program also provides opportunities to deepen Christian faith by developing spiritual practices.
+- EncounterMICall Internship Program: The EncounterMICall Internship Program collaborates with Wesley Campus Ministries, MI Area UMC, local churches, and non-profit organizations.
+The purpose of the program is to develop young adult leaders spiritually grounded in the Wesleyan tradition by providing a thirty two week internship in which participants encounter God’s call in their lives through one on one mentoring and group processing.
+In addition, interns participate in three retreats and trainings to focus on leadership development and spiritual formation.